federicociner/blog/README.md

    && cd federicociner.com
    ```

-1. Install dependencies by running `npm build` in the root of the project, which will download required modules to the `node_modules` folder.
+1. Install dependencies by running `npm install` in the root of the project, which will download required modules to the `node_modules` folder.

 1. To run a local development server, run: